JustFixNYC/tenants2/README.md

 Alternatively, you can examine [project/justfix_environment.py](project/justfix_environment.py).

-For the Node front-end, the only environment variable that matters right now is `NODE_ENV`, which can be set to `production` for production or any other value for development.
+For the Node front-end:

+* `NODE_ENV`, can be set to `production` for production or any other value for development.
+* See [frontend/webpack/webpack-defined-globals.d.ts](frontend/webpack/webpack-defined-globals.d.ts) for more values.

 ## GraphQL